rhysd/hgrep/README.md

 cargo install hgrep
 ```

-If you always use hgrep with reading the grep output from stdin and don't want the builtin ripgrep feature, it can be omitted.
+If you always use hgrep with reading the grep output from stdin and don't want the built-in ripgrep feature, it can be omitted.
-This reduces the number of dependencies, installation time, and the binary size.
+This reduces the number of dependencies, installation time, and binary size.

 ```sh
 cargo install hgrep --no-default-features --features bat-printer,syntect-printer